pratheekshej/shop-scape/README.md

 3) To build the project, hit [npm run build] which will create a dist folder with the build inside and this can be serverd using live servers.

 the project will by default be serverd at the address: http://localhost:5173

+The app has been deployed in netlify and can be accessed at the link: https://shop-scape.netlify.app/